 Parameter Ocrelizumab IV Ocrelizumab SC IV vs. SC difference Average occupation time of 1 station for 1 drug dosing (drug preparation + drug administration) 160.42 min.
 15.63 min.
 144.79 min.
-Efficiency of 1 station during 1 workday (7 hours) 2.62 26.88 -24.26 IV - intravenous: SC - subcutaneous.
+Efficiency of 1 station during 1 workday (7 hours) 2.62 26.88 -24.26 IV - intravenous; SC - subcutaneous.

 Tab.
-5. Average efficiency of one drug administration station during ocrelizumab administration procedure patients who can be treated.
+5. Average efficiency of one drug administration station during ocrelizumab administration procedure of drug administrations directly translates to the number of patients who can be treated.
 Thus, in one workday at a standard unit, approximately 27 patients can receive the subcutaneous drug at one station, whereas only about 8 patients can be treated with the intravenous drug at 3 stations.
 Over a one-week period (5 workdays), the difference becomes even more pronounced, amounting to 95 additional drug administrations.
 The weekly total for ocrelizumab IV at 3 stations is approximately 39 administrations, while for ocrelizumab SC at one station, the total is about 134 administrations (Tab.
 6).

-Number of drug administrations for all stations during: Ocrelizumab IV (3 stations) Ocrelizumab SC (1 station) IV vs. SC difference
+Number of drug administrations for all stations during: Ocrelizumab IV (3 stations) Ocrelizumab SC (1 sta IV vs SC Difference

 1 workday (7 hours) 7.85 26.88 -19.03

 1 workweek (5 workdays) 39.27 134.40 -95.13

 IV - intravenous; SC - subcutaneous.